finnkauski/finnkauskicom/content/posts/parser-combinators.md

 want the color output from this parser if it succeeds.
 Finally the `semicolon` parser is a parser that takes the tag parser for the semicolon and then only returns a result if the `multispace0` finds 0 or more space-like string after the semicolon (hello optional newline!).
-Bus similarly to before, we aren't interested in the semicolon itself, we will use this parser succeeding as an indicator that something is followed by a semicolor and optional spaces.
+But similarly to before, we aren't interested in the semicolon itself, we will use this parser succeeding as an indicator that something is followed by a semicolor and optional spaces.